davethepunkyone/pytest-playwright-axe/README.md

 ## Prerequisites

-This package has the following requirements to use:
+This package has the following requirements for use:

 - [Python 3.12](https://www.python.org/downloads/) or greater
 - [`pytest-playwright`](https://pypi.org/project/pytest-playwright/) 0.5.1 or greater